Undergraduate Course Catalog 2015-2016

 **Approved lists of technical, hydrology, hydraulics, and ENE design and non-design electives are available from the ENE-MP undergraduate coordinator, Nancy Kinner.
 Students must take a minimum of two 700-level ENE electives totaling at least 6 credits.
 Two ENE design electives must be from the design list and total a minimum of 7 credits.

 The municipal processes emphasis of the ENE program requires a minimum of 128 total credits for graduation.

 The environmental engineering minor is intended primarily for students in engineering and physical sciences who are not in the chemical, civil, or environmental engineering degree programs.
 Students contemplating such a minor should plan on a strong background in the sciences and mathematics (including differential equations).

 The minor provides a comprehensive introduction to major areas of interest in environmental protection—namely, air pollution and water pollution—through the three required courses.
 Further breadth in environmental engineering or depth in specific areas can be attained through the choice of appropriate elective courses.

-The minor requires a minimum of five courses, as follows: 1) three required courses: ENE 645, Fundamental Aspects of Environmental Engineering; ENE 709, Fundamentals of Air Pollution and Its Control; and ENE 744, Physicochemical Treatment Design, or ENE 743, Environmental Sampling and Analysis; and 2) a minimum of two elective ENE courses.
+The minor requires a minimum of five courses, as follows: 1) three required courses: ENE 645, Fundamental Aspects of Environmental Engineering; 744, Physicochemical Treatment Design, or ENE 743, Environmental Sampling and Analysis and ENE 751 Sustainable Engineering; and 2) a minimum of two elective ENE courses.